The process below describes the Solo mode, meaning you are in charge of building, configuring, and testing your GoodBarber app.

 Click on the link provided in your Google Play console and follow Google's instructions.

-WARNING: You can never change a free app into to a paid app!
+WARNING: You can never change a free app into a paid app!

 If you set your app for FREE on the Play Store, it's forever!